 What can we say?
 Travel makes everyone hungry.

 But before your kid is on solids, don’t make bottles until after security unless you’re comfortable risking already-made bottles.
-TSA agents don’t automatically throw out milk or liquid formula over the 3-ounce liquids limit.
+TSA agents don’t automatically throw out breast milk or liquid formula over the 3-ounce liquids limit.
 But they will subject bottles to closer scrutiny and certainly don’t guarantee they won’t dispose of baby food.
 If you’re exclusively breastfeeding, pack a few pouches of liquid or frozen pumped milk to supplement your supply on the flight.